THINGS ARE WINDING DOWN IN THE GARDEN CENTRE NOW — STOP BY TODAY FOR CLEARANCE SPECIALS ON VEGETABLES, HERBS AND FLOWERS.

 THINGS TO DO IN YOUR GARDEN THIS MONTH: (excerpts from Mark’s Cullen’s Newsletter)

-6. Herbs.
-Plant them.
+8. Herbs.
 Harvest them as needed.
 Don’t over water them.
 With the exception of basil, they love to get dry between watering.

 It’s trending this year to use an assortment of different and unique new annuals, tropical plants (hibiscus, dipladenia, rubber plants, elephant ears, crotons) tubers (caladium), houseplants (kalanchoe, angelwing begonias), perennials (hostas, coral bells, hydrangeas, ferns, ornamental grasses, sedums, coreopsis), succulents, herbs (globe basil, variegated basil, rosemary) and vegetables (think beet tops, ornamental peppers, red millet) in planters to give a more dynamic look.